 Reserve Deputies are certified peace officers through the State of Ohio and must complete all annually mandatory training as necessary for regular Sheriff's deputies.
 This includes, but is not limited to, firearms qualification, First-Aid, CPR, ASP, etc. Reserve Deputies must donate four(4) hours of service per month to the Sheriff's Office.
-Click here for additional information about the position of Reserve Deputy.

 Reserve Deputies serve the citizens of Montgomery County in many ways.
 They work with regular deputies in conducting enforcement duties on patrol and in investigative assignments.
 They also work special events such as protective services for individuals who have been threatened, parades, and traffic details.
 Reserve Deputies may elect to go through the complete Field Training Officer Program with a regular Field Training Officer.
 After they satisfactorily complete the FTO Program, they may function as regular deputies on patrol.